sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 1. Return to the `ghas-bootcamp-javascript` repository.

-1. Open up _index.js_, click the pencil icon on the top-right of the code block and add `var secret2 = "Your-Secret-Value"` to the code.
+1. Open up _index.js_, click the pencil icon on the top-right of the code block, and add `var secret2 = "Your-Secret-Value"` to the code.

     ![Picture1](./images/index.png)

-    >**Note**: Commit the changes with the default options to the to attempt to push the code.
+    >**Note**: Commit the changes with the default options to the attempt to push the code.
 This will cause a **secret scanning** pop-up to appear, stopping you from committing your secret to the codebase.

     ![push-protection](./images/sscanningpop.png)